Linkinou/garden/src/blog/why-should-I-write.md

 ---
 title: "Why should I write ?"
 date: "06/05/2020"
-intro: "Garden of thoughts... why, what, when ?"
+intro: "Garden of thoughts... what and why ?"
 image: "why.jpg"
 ---